byterubpay/research-lab/source-code/mininero-original/README.md

 # MiniNero

-Copyright (c) 2014, The Monero Project
+Copyright (c) 2014, The ByteRub Project

 ## About this Project

-MiniNero is a reimplementation of CryptoNote one-time ring signatures in Python, and is roughly analogous with the way they are implemented in Monero.
-The main source that was used for creating MiniNero are the functions contained in crypto.cpp and crypto-ops.cpp in Monero.
-MiniNero produces working and valid ring signatures, although they differ slightly from the Monero ring signatures due to hashing and packing differences between the libraries used.
+MiniNero is a reimplementation of CryptoNote one-time ring signatures in Python, and is roughly analogous with the way they are implemented in ByteRub.
+The main source that was used for creating MiniNero are the functions contained in crypto.cpp and crypto-ops.cpp in ByteRub.
+MiniNero produces working and valid ring signatures, although they differ slightly from the ByteRub ring signatures due to hashing and packing differences between the libraries used.

 ## License

-Copyright (c) 2014, The Monero Project
+Copyright (c) 2014, The ByteRub Project

 All rights reserved.